The field of statistics has a terminology problem.

 3. Similar Terms with Nuanced Meanings

 Then there are similar-sounding terms with distinct meanings in statistics.
-They’re often used in the same context, but they are not, in any way, interchangeable.
+We may use them in the same context, but they are not, in any way, interchangeable.

 Take General Linear Model and Generalized Linear Model.
 A General Linear Model is the class of models made up of linear regression and ANOVA.
 It has a key assumption of errors that follow a normal distribution and it models the relationship between one or more predictor variables, X, and a continuous outcome variable Y.